 5.1 A new International Council is appointed after each Congress.

-5.2 Following each Congress, the President immediately writes to the Member Organizations of each country asking them to nominate a representative and alternate representative to the International Council, pointing out that, if no definite nomination is received, the Member Organizations of a country will not have representation on the International Council.
+5.2 Following each Congress, the President, with assistance by the IUFRO Secretariat, immediately writes to the Member Organizations of each country asking them to nominate a representative and alternate representative to the International Council, pointing out that, if no definite nomination is received, the Member Organizations of a country will not have representation on the International Council.
 Members of the IUFRO Voting Board cannot be representatives to the IUFRO International Council.

 5.3 The Member Organizations of a country may change or terminate their representation on the International Council at any time and such change becomes effective upon notification and acceptance by the President.